Cygnus X-3: A variable petaelectronvolt gamma-ray source: LHAASO Observations

 At GeV energies, the modulation of the $\gamma$-ray signal with the orbital period of Cygnus X-3 has already been observed with high statistical significance during the source’s high state by the {\it Fermi}-LAT collaborations\cite{FermiLATCollaboration:Sci:2009}.
-The correlation between the GeV and PeV radiation components provides indirect but compelling evidence that UHE $\gamma$-rays are also produced at the binary scale.
 Remarkably, the UHE gamma-ray data alone show evidence of orbital modulation (see Fig.~\ref{fig:skymap}, right panel).
 The folded light curve as a function of orbital phase exhibits a clear peak near phase 0.2 and a minimum around phase 0.6.
 A likelihood analysis comparing the modulated signal to a constant-flux (null) hypothesis yields a post-trial statistical significance of $3.2 \sigma$.
-While this does not yet constitute a definitive detection of orbital modulation of the PeV $\gamma$-ray signal, its correlation with the long-term (monthly) variability observed in the GeV band enhances the confidence of the result.
-Taken together, these observations strongly support the conclusion that the PeV $\gamma$-ray emission originates close to the Cygnus X-3 binary system.
+While this does not yet constitute definitive detection of orbital modulation of the PeV $\gamma$-ray signal, its correlation with the long-term (monthly) variability observed in the GeV band enhances confidence in the result.
+Taken together, these observations strongly support the conclusion that the PeV $\gamma$-ray emission originates on binary scales.
 As will be shown below, this is also supported by the PeV spectral hardening.

-The spectral energy distribution based on cumulative KM2A data collected during the high state of Cygnus X-3 is shown in Fig.~\ref{fig:SED-LHAASO-obs}.
+The spectral energy distribution (SED) based on cumulative KM2A data collected during the high state of Cygnus X-3 is shown in Fig.~\ref{fig:SED-LHAASO-obs}.
 For comparison, we also include the best-fit spectrum of the Crab Nebula\cite{km2a_fullarray_2024}, a well-established point-like UHE $\gamma$-ray source extending to 1 PeV.
 The spectrum of Cygnus X-3 is peculiar and differs from those of all previously reported TeV/PeV sources.
 A strongly significant signal is detected above 0.1 PeV, with detection significance of $7.1 \sigma$, $4.6 \sigma$, and $6.4 \sigma$ in the 0.1 - 0.4~PeV, 0.4 - 1~PeV, and $>$1~PeV intervals, respectively.
 The signal below 0.1 PeV reaches only $3.5\sigma$, primarily contributed by a narrow energy interval between 63 and 100 TeV.
 No significant excess is detected in the WCDA data at energies below 20~TeV.
-In Fig.~\ref{fig:SED-LHAASO-obs}, we also present flux upper limits for the quiescent state, which reveal nearly an order of magnitude suppression of the UHE $\gamma$-ray emission compared to the high state.
+In Fig.~\ref{fig:SED-LHAASO-obs}, we also present flux upper limits for the $\gamma$-ray low state, which reveal nearly an order of magnitude suppression of the UHE $\gamma$-ray emission compared to the high state.